10X Genomics – Guide to Getting Started

 A note about these kits: We only maintain a stock of the 3′ Gene Expression kits.
 For any other assay, we will order the kits specifically for your project.
 We ask that you provide a funding string at the time we place the order so that we can eventually bill for the cost of the kits even if your project plans do not end up proceeding.
 While 10X Genomics is usually able to deliver kits a day or two after they are ordered, they do suffer from occasional back-order issues.
 If this happens, we will keep in touch with you to let you know when we receive the kits, so that you are not bringing over samples on a day when we do not have the reagents to process them.

-Single cell/single nucleus 3′ Gene Expression – The standard “workhorse” kit for single cell/nucleus RNA sequencing.
+Single cell/single nucleus 3′ Gene Expression – Also known as Universal 3′ Gene Expression.
+The standard “workhorse” kit for single cell/nucleus RNA sequencing.
 The kit employs polyA-based capture of mRNA at the 3′ end to generate dual indexed libraries containing both a cell barcode identifying the cell of origin as well as a unique molecular identifier (UMI), which will be unique to every transcript captured.
-Add-on modules are available for cell surface protein expression (analogous to CITE-seq), CRISPR/sgRNA screening, and sample multiplexing.
+“Feature barcoding” add-on modules are available for cell surface protein expression (analogous to CITE-seq) and sample multiplexing.
+Available in standard singleplex format and the new “On-Chip Multiplexing” format.

 Single nucleus ATAC Sequencing – This kit is used to generate ATAC-seq libraries for measurement of chromatin accessibility at single-nucleus resolution.

 Single nucleus Multiome ATAC + Gene Expression – This kit uses gel beads with capture oligos for both mRNA polyA tails and transposed DNA for the parallel preparation of ATAC-seq and 3′ Gene Expression libraries from the same nucleus.
 At approximately the mid-point of the library preparation process, the samples undergo an initial PCR amplification to produce sufficient material for library construction, and the pool is then split to produce ATAC-seq and gene expression libraries from the same initial sample.
-Note that due to differences in the required sequencing parameters, ATAC-seq and gene expression libraries cannot currently be sequenced on the same flow cell; as a result, the sequencing costs will be approximately double what they would be for the standalone ATAC or gene expression assays.

-Visium Spatial Transcriptomics (FFPE) – Due to the likelihood of RNA degradation in FFPE-preserved tissues, this version of Visium uses a dual probe-based method of capturing transcripts and is currently only available for human and mouse.
+Visium Spatial Transcriptomics (CytAssist) – The CytAssist Visium assays use a dual probe-based method of capturing transcripts and is currently only available for human and mouse.
 When both probes are able to bind to their adjacent target sites, they are ligated together, and this ligated probe construct becomes the template for capture on the Visium slide and subsequent library preparation.
-Before starting the Visium FFPE workflow, an RNA quality assessment is performed to determine the fraction of RNA in the sample that is above 200 bp in length (“DV200”); for best results, this value should be at least 50%.
+Before starting the Visium FFPE workflow, an RNA quality assessment is performed to determine the fraction of RNA in the sample that is above 200 bp in length (“DV200”); 10X Genomics recommends a minimum DV200 value of 30%.
 This assessment can also be done by the GEC for users who lack access to an instrument such as the Bioanalyzer or Tapestation.
-As with fresh frozen Visium, the work with the tissue sections is done by the TRIP Lab.
+Visium projects are done in collaboration with the TRIP Lab, which handles the initial sectioning and imaging of the tissue.
+Standard CytAssist slides are available with 6.5 x 6.5mm capture areas or 11 x 11mm capture areas.
+Their newest version, Visium HD, uses 6.5 x 6.5mm capture areas with an unbroken lawn of capture oligos for achieving purported single-cell resolution

 Information on the probe sets and the number of targeted genes can be found here.